 Introduced in 2007, the CGEIT credential is designed for professionals who manage, provide advisory and/or assurance services related to, and/or otherwise support the governance of an enterprise’s IT.
 CGEIT-certified professionals deliver on the focus areas of IT governance and approach it holistically, enhancing value to the enterprise.
-Nearly 5,400 professionals have earned the CGEIT credential to date.
+More than 5,700 professionals have earned the CGEIT credential to date.

 - Framework for the Governance of Enterprise IT

 To earn the CGEIT designation, candidates are required to:

 The first CGEIT exam was administered in December 2008.
 CGEIT retention is more than 95 percent.

 - More than 1,200 are IT directors, managers, consultants and related staff.